 Do I need a bank account to cash my tax refund check?

 Creating a bank account has many advantages.
 You can store money and create multiple accounts to categorize your funds.
-However, you don’t need to have a bank account to cash your tax refund check.
-Since the United States Treasury backs your refund check from the IRS, it may be easier to cash your check at a bank, credit union, retail store, or through an ATM than if you were attempting to cash a personal check.
+However, you don’t need a bank account to cash your tax refund check.
+Since the United States Treasury backs your refund check from the IRS, it may be easier to cash your IRS check at a bank, credit union, retail store, or ATM than if you were attempting to cash a personal check.

 Do I need an ID to cash my tax refund check?

 Consumers have several choices for cashing out their checks, but you will need an ID to receive your funds.
-If this requirement didn’t exist, anyone could walk around with your tax refund check, you should expect to show identification.
-A valid ID may include a state-issued photo driver’s license or identification card, an unexpired passport, or a permanent resident card.
+If this requirement didn’t exist, anyone could walk around with your tax refund check and claim to be you.
+Several documents count as valid IDs, such as a state-issued photo driver’s license or identification card, an unexpired passport, or a permanent resident card.
 In some cases, you may be able to provide a birth certificate and proof of your social security number if you don’t have a valid picture ID.

 When you get your tax refund check in the mail, you want your funds as quickly as possible.
 IRS checks from the U.S. Treasury expire in a year, and if you delay making a deposit, you could forget about the check.
 Life can get busy in a hurry.
 It’s best to get the deposit over with so you can focus on other things.
 Below are five places to cash your federal tax refund check.

-You should start with your bank or credit union where you have an account is usually the easiest option.
+You should start with your bank or credit union if you already have an account.
 Many banks and credit unions will cash a check for free if you have an account with them.

-Banks and credit unions set their own policies when cashing checks for non-customers.
+Banks and credit unions set their own policies when cashing checks for non-customers, including fees.
 While a bank or credit union may be unwilling to cash a personal check if you aren’t an account holder, they may accept your federal tax refund check since it is backed by the government.
 Banks and credit unions may limit the amount people without accounts can cash out.
 Banks use these policies to encourage you to create a bank account with them.

 Most check cashing stores don’t show their fee structure online, so you’ll need to call or visit the location to find out how much it will cost to cash out the IRS check.
 However, check cashing stores typically charge fees based on a percentage of the check.
 This structure can become expensive, especially if you receive a large refund from the IRS.
-You can keep more of your money if you can cash a check somewhere else.
+You can keep more of your money if you cash the check with another party.

 Some large retailers and grocery stores will cash tax refund checks, but you may have to pay a fee.
-To cash a check at these stores, you may be required to sign up for a free account.
-You must provide valid identification and most stores charge a fee for their check cashing services.
+To cash a check at these stores, you may need to sign up for a free account and present valid identification.

 Walmart’s fee depends on your check’s face value.
-You can expect a $4 fee for checks up to $1,000 and $8 for checks up to $5,000.
+You can expect a $4 fee for checks up to $1,000 and an $8 fee for checks up to $5,000.
 Check cashing services are not available in every state, so it’s a good idea to check with your local Walmart to see if they offer this service.

 KMart will cash your federal tax refund check of up to $2,000 for a fee of up to $1.
 In some states, such as Georgia or New Jersey, you pay no fees to cash your refund check.

 You can also cash checks at your local grocery store.
 As long as you know your social security number and bring valid identification, you can cash your tax refund check at over 2,000 Kroger stores.
-Depending on the amount of the check, fees start between $3 and $5.50 with your Shopper’s Card.
-Publix offers check cashing services in their customer service department, but you’ll need to check with your local store on required identification, check limits, and fees.
+Depending on the check amount, fees start between $3 and $5.50 with your Shopper’s Card.
+Publix offers check cashing services in its customer service department, but you’ll need to check with your local store on required identification, check limits, and fees.

-Likewise, if you are an account holder with a bank or credit union, you may be able to access your funds immediately through your debit card if you have the ability to deposit your check through their app.
+Likewise, if you are an account holder with a bank or credit union, you may be able to access your funds immediately through your debit card.
+This feature is available if you can deposit your check through the app.

-When you finally get your tax refund, you may not want to wait for the check to clear before you can use your money.
-There are plenty of options to cash your federal tax refund check when you want your money now.
-There is no need to worry if you don’t have a bank account.
+When you finally get your tax refund, you may not want to wait for the check to clear before using your money.
+You have several ways to cash your federal tax refund check when you want your money now, even if you don’t have a bank account.
 As long as you bring the check and have valid identification, you can still find ways to cash your federal tax refund check.

 Where can I cash my tax refund without a bank account?